This jalapeño cream cheese dip takes all of the flavors of classic bacon-wrapped jalapeños and combines it all into one easy to eat dip!

 To make this jalapeño popper dip with bacon, beat together the softened cream cheese and mayo.
 Then, add in the cheddar cheese, jalapeños, crumbled bacon, and half of the Parmesan.

-Turn the mixture into a small baking dish, then sprinkle with remaining Parmesan and Panko breadcrumbs.
+Turn the mixture into a small baking dish, then sprinkle with the remaining Parmesan and Panko breadcrumbs.
 Bake until heated through and bubbling.

 Can I Double This Recipe?